factorhouse/kpow-secure/README.md

  * CLI interface for key generation and encryption / decryption
  * Java API for easy decryption of payload into `java.util.String` or `java.util.Properties`

+## License

+This project is released under the Apache 2.0 license.

 ## Clojure Implementation

 ### Key Generation